kylejschultz/caddyy/README.md

 ### Current Features

-- Plex-style libraries allow for multiple disks/folders per library with easy-to-spot usage details allows for deeper management over separted libraries (TV Shows 1080p/4k, Anime, Movies 1080p/4k, etc)
+- Plex-style libraries with multiple disks/folders per library and easy-to-spot disk usage details.
+   - Allows for deeper management over seperated libraries (TV Shows 1080p/4k, Anime, Movies 1080p/4k, etc)
 - Live search and metadata powered by TheTVDB provides graphics and other metadata for shows or movies
-- Modern UI: dark/light theme, responsive, keyboard-friendly

 ### Roadmap
 - Fully integrate with Newznab downloaders and indexers
-- Easy-to-configure quality profiles, upgrades and thresholds
+- Create quality profiles (integrated with TRaSHGuides) with automated upgrades and thresholds
-- First-time setup wizard
+- New user first-time setup wizard
-- File management and post-processing
+- File management and post-processing (custom/default naming conventions)
 - Docker image creation/pipelines

+## Usage
+### Installation
+Currently, there is no full deployment mechanism.
+Follow the steps in Development Setup below to run the application locally.
+Once the Docker image has been created, this section will contain both Docker and Docker Compose instructions.

+### Initial Configuration

+1. Add your TMDB API key in Settings → General
+2. Create one or more Libraries in Settings → Libraries, adding folders (disks) to each
+3. Pick a theme (System, Light, or Dark)

+> A first-time user wizard will be created to walk through the basic steps of intitial configuration.

 ## Development Setup